|

 between them.

-What makes these so easy to use is that you don't need to strip
+What makes these so easy to use is that you don't need to (and should not) strip

 any insulation from the wire before using.
 In fact, you want only wire

 with insulation inserted, so trim bare copper wire off first.
-Plus, the
+That way

 the wires had severe weather damage.
 Using these gel connectors all but